nlpaueb/SumQE/README.md

             LM_logs.txt
     ```

-    * The .csv files contain the (Spearman, Kendall and Pearson) correlations with the perplexities of k-worst bpes and the Q1 metric.
+    * The .csv files contain the (Spearman, Kendall and Pearson) correlations with the perplexities of k-worst bpes and the Q1 linguistic quality.
     * The .png files contain a visualization of the .csv files where the x-axis corresponds to #bpes and the y-axis to the corresponding correlation score.
     * One .json file, ``predictions of Language models.json`` which contain all the prediction of the experiments you will run using a Language model [BERT_LP, GPT2_LM or BERT_NS].
 On this file, will be stored only the perplexities of the best-k-worst-bpes, not all of them.
-    * One log file, ``LM_logs.txt`` which contains the results-correlations
+    * One log file, ``LM_logs.txt`` which contain the results-correlations

-3. Package ``LM_experiments``, file ``BERT_NS_experiments.py``.
+3. Package ``LM_experiments``, file ``BERT_NS.py``.
 In this file, BERT Next Sentence model is used to approximate the 'behavior' of Q3 (Referential Clarity), Q4 (Focus) and Q5 (Structure & Coherence) calculating the perplexity of the summary, sentence by sentence.
 You can execute this experiment with the following command.
-Similarly to (2), don't forget to set the corresponding FLAGS to True in the beginning of the ``main.py``.
+Similarly to (2), don't forget to set the corresponding FLAGS to True in the beginning of the ``main.py`` depending on which model you want to run.

-        python src/main.py
+        python run_models.py

     This, produce the ``predictions of Language models.json `` and the log file ``LM_logs.txt`` as described to (2).

 4. Package ``BERT_experiments``.
 This package uses the BERT model to approximate the 'behavior' of all linguistic qualities.
 To train the model, first you need to vectorize your summaries and construct a structure that can be fed to the model.
 This can be done executing the following command:

-        python BERT_train_test_input.py
+        python prepare_BERT_input.py

     This will produce the following files that will be used for training and testing.